iamamanporwal/Zomato-analysis/README.md

 # Zomato-analysis
-I have done an in-depth analysis of restaurants in Bangalore and data cleaning using pandas and numpy matplotlib for visualizing.
+I have done an in-depth analysis of restaurants in Bangalore and data cleaning using pandas, numpy and matplotlib for visualizing.